-I don’t know why we do these things, I only know we want to do them and that doing them gives us satisfaction.
+I don’t know why these urges drive us so relentlessly.
+I only know we want to do them and that doing them gives us satisfaction.
 But I do have a humble theory I will present for Gentle Reader’s consideration, just for giggles.

 I believe that the habits and actions that successfully preserved our ancestors long enough for them to produce and raise each generation of humans became imprinted in each subsequent generation’s DNA.

-Successful farmers survived since ancient times leaving descendants with their genes.
+Successful farmers who survived in ancient times passed particular genes on to their descendants.
 I suspect it is the farmer gene that compels so many of us to grow fruits and vegetable and surround our homes and cities with lawns and plants, a form of agriculture similar to that which kept our ancestors from starvation.
 It’s the only possible explanation for the universal compulsion to plant stuff.

 The children of women who spun, wove, knitted and sewed clothing and bedding survived cold winters inheriting the sewing gene.
-I’m not sure where smoothie attachments fit into the equation, but sewing machines are clearly part of the compulsion in modern times, possible evidence that behavior evolve.
+I’m not sure where smoothie attachments fit into the equation, but clearly sewing machines have become part of the compulsion in modern times, possible evidence that behavior evolve.